johnalison/WorkingPhilosophy/Lists.md

 - Am I suffering?
 Is this necessary?
 - Is this reason (ally) ? or is this my mind (enemy) ?
 - What if nothing needs to be changed ?
+- What are the relevant priors?
+- What would have to be true for this to be right ?

 # Things I've started and stopped